ApiLogicServer/Docs/docs/Install-Eval.md

 * __Projects are Customizable, using _your IDE_:__ such as VSCode, PyCharm, etc, for familiar edit/debug services

-* __Business Logic Automation:__ using unique spreadsheet-like rules, extensible with Python :trophy:
+* __Business Logic Automation:__ using unique spreadsheet-like rules, customizable with Python :trophy:

 Follow the steps below to be up and running in about a minute - no install, no configuration.
 You can run the created project to explore its functionality, and how to customize it in VSCode.